alinarezrangel/cnatural/USAGE.md

 CNatural will ask the user for a secret.
 This method is the safest because the clients cannot access in a simple way to the secret.

+#### `useLiveRandom` - Security secret ####

+If this value is set to `"true"`, the field `random` will be ignored and CNatural will ask the user for a random.
+This method is the safest because the clients cannot access in a simple way to the random.

 #### `port` - Port number ####

 This field specifies the port number for the server.
 The port cannot be used